1. Economic and fiscal forecasting

 2. Evaluating performance against targets

 We use our public finance forecasts to judge the Government’s performance against its fiscal targets.
-In February 2023 the Government set itself a new mandate for fiscal policy: to have public sector net debt (excluding the Bank of England) as a percentage of GDP falling by the fifth year of the rolling forecast period.
-The fiscal mandate is accompanied by two supplementary targets: for public sector net borrowing to be below 3 per cent of GDP in the fifth year of the rolling forecast period and to ensure that a subset of welfare spending is contained within a predetermined cap and margin set by the Treasury.
+In October 2024, the Government set itself a new mandate for fiscal policy: that the current budget must be in surplus in 2029-30, until 2029-30 becomes the third year of the forecast period.
+From that point, the current budget must then remain in balance or in surplus from the third year of the rolling forecast period (some conditions around the application of this range are specified in the Charter for Budget Responsibility).
+This mandate is accompanied by two supplementary targets: to ensure debt, defined as public sector net financial liabilities (PSNFL), is falling as a share of the economy by 2029- 30, until 2029-30 becomes the third year of the forecast period, from when debt should fall by the third year; and to ensure that expenditure on welfare is contained within a predetermined cap and margin set by the Treasury.

 In each Economic and fiscal outlook, we assess whether it has a greater than 50 per cent chance of hitting these targets under current policy.
 Our Welfare trends report (WTR), now published once every two years, examines the drivers of welfare spending, including both those elements inside and outside the cap.